 Hollywood Cars Museum– The worlds of movies, TV shows, and cars converge at the Hollywood Cars Museum and Liberace Garage, where visitors take an up close look at iconic vehicles that have graced the small and big screens.
 The museum is home to instantly recognizable cars as well as custom cars that would surely turn heads on the road.
 Inside the 30,000 square foot space, the collection spans several decades of Hollywood movies and shows.
 Tickets are $15 per adult, Kids under $16 get in free with paid adult.
 Open 7 days a week, 10am-9pm.
 Like them on Facebook (5115 DEAN MARTIN DR #905, LAS VEGAS, NV 89118)

 The Planetarium – Experience the Desert Sky, inside and out.
 Located on the Cheyenne campus of CSN, Southern Nevada has only one public planetarium, where the stars are literally the stars of the show.
 Once the latitude, longitude, time and date are set, visitors are able to see a projection of what treasures the night sky will have to offer on that particular evening.
 The planetarium is fairly small, so be sure to get there early as it fills up fast.
 Also, once the presentation starts there is no admittance.
 Whether you’re looking for an educational experience or just something unique to see in Vegas, the Planetarium and Observatory will suit your needs.
-And as part of the 15th annual Smithsonian Museum Day on Saturday, Sept.
-21, admission to the Planetarium is FREE.
-Hours for the public: Friday Evening: 6 pm, 7 pm and 8 pm, Saturday Afternoon and Evening: 3:30 pm, 6 pm, 7 pm and 8 pm.
-Tickets are $6 for general admission. $4 for seniors over 55, children under 12, students of CCSN, and youth groups.
+They offer FREE observatory viewing following the 8pm show every Friday and Saturday.
+Hours for the public showings: Friday Evening: Children/Families 6 pm, All ages 7 pm and Feature 8 pm, Saturday Afternoon and Evening: Children/Families 3:30 pm and 6 pm, All ages 7 pm and Feature 8 pm.
+Tickets are $6 for general admission. $4 for seniors over 55, children under 12, students of CCSN, military and youth groups.
 (3200 E. Cheyenne Avenue, North Las Vegas, NV 89030)

 Boulder City/Hoover Dam Museum– The Boulder City/Hoover Dam Museum tells the story of the men and women who braved the desolation of the southern Nevada desert to build Hoover Dam and settle Boulder City.
 About a 30 minute drive from the strip, it’s located inside the historic Boulder Dam Hotel.
 Open daily from 7am-7pm, 365 days a year, admission is always FREE.
 Gift Shop & Theater hours are 8:00 am – 3:00 pm Monday through Sunday, Closed Thanksgiving and Christmas.
 (1305 Arizona Street, Boulder City, NV 89005)